arbus/grunt-aglio/README.md

 Default value: `default`

 The theme to use, defaults to the `default` theme.
 Possible values are `default`, `flatly`, `slate` and `cyborg`.
+You can also pass in the path to your custom Jade templates here.

 #### options.seperator
 Type: `String`